OmarElprolosy66/MVC_PHP/README.md

 4. Create view files in the `app/views` directory to render HTML content.
 5. Use session management and user authentication utilities provided by the `Session` class.
 6. Customize the application by extending core classes and adding additional functionality as needed.

-## Contributing

-Contributions to the News Web Application are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.